-- 1. Explain how your research fits with the strategic aims of the organisation more information below. - 2.
+- 1. Describe how they have developed or contributed to the career development of students or researchers in their group or elsewhere more information below. - 2.
 Confirm via tick-box in Grant Tracker that: - the space and resources needed will be available for the duration of the grant - You will have the status and benefits of other academic staff of similar seniority. - You and any staff employed on the grant will have 10 days a year (pro rata if part-time) to undertake training and continuing professional development (CPD) in line with the Concordat.
-This should include the responsible conduct of research, research leadership, people management, diversity and inclusion, and the promotion of a healthy research culture. - Induction will be arranged including onboarding, embedding and planning for the award holder when they join the organisation and/or start the award. - If you do not have a permanent, open-ended or long-term rolling contract, that the Host Organisation will either (i) provide you with one of those types of contract by the end of the award OR (ii) carry out a formal review process, no less than two years before the end of your award, to discuss your future at the organisation, including such contracts as possibilities. - Any teaching buyout, if applicable, will leave at least 10% of your time for teaching and is not covered by other grants. - 3.
-Outline other support the University will provide during the award more information below
+This should include the responsible conduct of research, research leadership, people management, diversity and inclusion, and the promotion of a healthy research culture. - Induction will be arranged including onboarding, embedding and planning for the award holder when they join the organisation and/or start the award. - 3.
+Outline other support the University will provide during the award more information below - 4.
+Describe their approach to developing and supporting a positive and inclusive research culture more information below.